Cervator/ArtifactoryFuns/jenkins/README.md

 * JCasC can be _very_ picky when it comes to parameter lists.
 A valid config in the UI may produce an "export" JCasC that will not work (as the docs indicate) because some empty field wasn't included in the config snippet.
   * One thing that was missing for GitHub Authorization setup was the "organizationNames" entry - it may well work if left as an empty string rather than undefined (leading to a null, causing param issues?)
 * If working locally with any sort of Helm templating approach followed by deploying individual resources (easy to do in Monokle) be mindful that adding new JCasC keys to a values file may also remove them from the default file - which if not redeployed will clash with the new values.
 Deploy both or the whole thing if in doubt

+### More config

+* There is a `content.terasology.io` (or whichever domain) defined for Jenkins as a secondary URL beyond the base jenkins subdomain.
+This is to help host certain other kinds of content from Jenkins like javadoc.
+Ingress should spin up automatically as part of our setup, unsure if we need any other toggles or if this even has or will go out of date at some point.

 TODO: